cc-archive/vocabulary-legacy/src/elements/Paragraph/Paragraph.md

 </Paragraph>
 ```

-And to add to that, you may add one of three shades to them.
+Also you may use one of the three shades, namely `light`, `dark` and `darker`,
+to accentuate the color.

 ```jsx
 <Paragraph color="blue" shade="light">